Rep. Charles Hartman

-He was previously the representative for Montana's 1st congressional district (1893-1895; Republican).
+He was previously the representative for Montana’s 1st congressional district as a Republican from 1893 to 1895.

 From Aug 1893 to Mar 1899, Hartman missed 318 of 718 roll call votes, which is 44.3%.
 This is worse than the median of 34.5% among the lifetime records of representatives serving in Mar 1899.
 The chart below reports missed votes over time.